top of page

 A social skills Boom Card deck being used on a laptop in a teletherapy session to target conversation skills

-Incorporating colorful images (as in the following directions activity below) is a great way to draw students in and increase engagement.
+Incorporating colorful images (as in this following directions activity) is a great way to draw students in and keep them engaged.

 bright and colorful images on a speech therapy Boom Card deck being used in a teletherapy session